MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 `Add-MpPreference -ControlledFolderAccessAllowedApplications "PathAndFileName1","PathAndFileName2",..."PathAndFileNameN"`

-To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:
+To remove values without affecting other existing values, use the **Remove-MpPreference** cmdlet:

-`Remove-MpPreference -ControlledFolderAccessAllowedApplications "PathAndFileName1","PathAndFileName2",..."PathAndFileNameN"`
+`Remove-MpPreference -ControlledFolderAccessAllowedApplications "PathAndFileName1","PathAndFileName2",.."PathAndFileNameN"`

 The value parameter is meaningful only if the value of the **EnableControlledFolderAccess** parameter isn't `Disabled`.